Renewing Our Vows (In A Christian Church This Time) After Ten Years Married

 "Let marriage be held in honor among all..." ~Hebrews 13:4

 Don and I are newly born again Christians.
 I wrote about my spontaneous repentance process in My Aawakening and Divine Healing post.
 I also shared the many glorious changes and blessings that transpired since repenting, and being regenerated of mind and heart, or 'born again' ~ up through our epic cross country move in April 2020.
 We were eager to leave the desert, and return to the land of trees, lakes and family.
+We never attended church while in Arizona, so I was excited to find the right pastor and church once we moved.
+Through a series of inquiries, we were referred to Pastor Kemble located in Capac, MI just over two hours north of us.
 In 2020, Pastor Kembel baptized us in Lake Huron ~ another awesome day marking our new life.

 My people are destroyed for lack of knowledge.